edge-cloud/www.edge-cloud.net/_posts/2016-02-17-cloudflare-railgun-on-aws.md

 {% include figure image_path="/content/uploads/2016/02/006-ElastiCache01.png" caption="Figure 11: Create a Cache Subnet Group for Memcached" %}

-Next start the creation of a new ElastiCache cluster and chose the engine type &#8220;Memcached&#8221; (See Figure 12).
+Next start the creation of a new ElastiCache cluster and chose the engine type "Memcached" (See Figure 12).

 {% include figure image_path="/content/uploads/2016/02/007-ElastiCache02.png" caption="Figure 12: Create an ElastiCache cluster with the engine Memcached - Step 1" %}